vaibhavait04/CP3Algorithms/codesWithmakefile/puzzles/OthersToReadAndTry.md

 r) A man rode into town on Monday.
 He stayed for three nights and then left on Monday.
 How come? --> Monday is horse name.

+s) 95 - Tallest mountain: A man approaches you with a very enigmatic look on his face.
+He asks your for a bit of your time and if you could answer a quick question for him.
+He asks: “Before Mt.
+Everest was discovered, which was the tallest mountain in the world?” --> Mt Everest only
+96 - There is a man lying face-down, dead, in the middle of a cabin.
+The cabin is in the middle of the woods.
+There are windows, but they do not open.
+What is going on? --> plane crash - person lying down in airplane cabin.